sange1104/MultiEmo/README.md

 -------------
 ![readme](https://user-images.githubusercontent.com/63252403/152666369-9e0cbd97-5c41-4264-8562-5a72499a1cef.JPG)

-You can test our model with this simple demo.
-You can do this by,
+You can test our model with this simple demo as follows:
 ```
 python run_multiemo.py
 ```